 Banks are increasingly putting in place control measures to ensure trades are executed at the best price for clients.

 Acin’s unique perspective of banks’ operational risk and controls from the front to the back office gives a comprehensive birds-eye view of how the industry is performing and where individual banks within it need to improve.

 Here is a rundown of the latest key insights that Acin’s network data is showing:

 Acin’s network provides member banks with an up-to-date stream of regulatory alerts and loss scenarios so they can stay on top of emerging trends and protect themselves faster.

 To learn more about how Acin can help your bank better manage operational risk, get in touch today.

-Front to Back (F2B) OpRisk network finding 6x more missing controls in support functions
+Front to Back (F2B) OpRisk network finding up to 6x more missing controls in support functions